 Beauty cameras where among the pioneers of integral coupled metering (although the Mamiya Elca of around 1958 was the first).
 The 1958 Beauty Super L had an uncoupled meter with a light cell on the front-right (facing) of the top plate, and a match-needle display above.
 The Beauty Lightomatic of 1959 followed this layout, as did the 1960 Lightomatic II, but both with the addition of meter coupling.
 It therefore seems strange that the 1960 Beaumat took a different design route, with a less discretely integrated metering system in a different body style?

-However, a glance at the 1956 35 Super / 1957 Canter 35 / 1958 Super II family reveals that the Beaumat is an evolution of this group, rather than an out-of-the-blue design.
-The Beaumat also underwent a little restyling, including the popular 1960 single glass panel to cover the rangefinder, viewfinder and the new bright-frame illumination windows, along with the distinctive light meter and its pod.
+A comparison with the 1958 Super II reveals that the Beaumat is an evolution of the model, rather than an out-of-the-blue design.
+The Beaumat underwent a little restyling, including the popular 1960 single glass panel to cover the rangefinder, viewfinder and the new bright-frame illumination windows, along with the distinctive light meter and its pod.

 The Beaumat shares some of the features of its Lightomatic relatives; the film advance lever also functions as a shutter release lock when pushed-in flush to the camera body, plus an indentation in the body serves as a rest/housing for the Lightomatic-style rewind crank arm.
 It also has the meter light cell around the lens - in the style that would be adopted by the 1961 Lightomatic III.

 This is a camera for which there is little information available, but a 1960 edition of Amateur Photographer included a guide to all the cameras available in that year.
 The Beaumat is listed at the price of £51 19s and 9d, which was equivalent to 3 weeks average UK wages (£18.25 per week), making the Beaumat quite an expensive camera.